Sunburn symptoms in babies - The best way to treat your baby's sunburn at home

 - To stop the itching use calamine ointment or aloe vera.
 If you put the bottle in the fridge half an hour before applying the lotion it gives an extra cooling effect.
 Adding some backing soda or oatmeal to baby's bath water may give some relief.
 Don't give antihistamine to babies under 6 months of age before first consulting your doctor.

-- Give extra of fluid to your child to prevent dehydration.
+- Give extra of fluid to your baby to prevent dehydration.

 In most cases your baby's sunburn symptoms can be easily treated with these home remedies for sunburn.
 But with bad sunburns it is advisable to seek medical help.